On symmetries of the non-stationary PIIn hierarchy and their applications: Introduction

-The constant interest in the \Painleve equations is due to their mathematical beauty in various fields of mathematics (for instance, all \Painleve equations arise as the isomonodromic problems on the Riemann sphere) and their frequent use in mathematical physics, especially in the applications to classical, quantum, and discrete integrable systems.
+The constant interest in the \Painleve equations is due to their mathematical beauty in various fields of mathematics (for instance, each of the \Painleve equations arises as an isomonodromic problem on the Riemann sphere) and their frequent use in mathematical physics, especially in the applications to classical, quantum, and discrete integrable systems.
 Although the \Painleve equations were introduced more than 100 years ago, some areas of its applications are still poorly understood.

 Commonly known that auto-\Backlund transformations of the second \Painleve equation in the following form